matthew010505/Geofinance-GIS/README.md

 </div>

 # 🌟 Problem Statement
-- Access to digitaal finance services remains a challenge for amny rural indians, particularly farmers who form a significant portion of the population.
+- Access to digital finance services remains a challenge for many rural indians, particularly farmers who form a significant portion of the population.
 The concept note aims to develop a **Geographical Information System (GIS)**
-Data-based visualization platform tailored for rural indians -This platof
+Data-based visualization platform tailored for rural indians

 # 🚀 Problem Approach
 - **📘 Development of user-friendly:** Developing a  GIS-based platform for visualizing financial data along with information of nearby BC agents with their corresponding details